 Centrifuge at 4000 g for 20 minutes.
 Take up the middle layer of liquid by means of a glass Pasteur pipette inserted through the upper layer of cream, taking care not to touch the underlying cell sediment.
-The milk samples must be diluted 1:4.
+Use undiluted skimmed milk samples in the wells.